-Kemba Walker, Brad Stevens Confident In Tacko Fall’s Future With Celtics
+NESN

 “He actually does a pretty good job of sitting down, guarding the pick-and-roll,” Stevens said.
 “Now, there’s going to be some matchups that are very tough.
 And then there’s getting the speed of the game down. … I don’t care how fast you are, whether you are Kemba Walker or Jaylen Brown, there’s still a transition in learning the speed of the game.
 It’s the hardest part for young players.”

 Fall, along with Waters, can be with the Celtics for no more than 45 days this season, per two-way contract regulations, meaning he’ll spend the majority of his rookie year with the Red Claws.
-He’s yet to log any days on that 45-day clock, as his time spent with the Celtics last week was prior to the start of G League training camp.
+He’ll log his first day of the 45-day clock Friday, as Fall was recalled from Portland ahead of Friday’s game.

-New York and Boston are set to tip off Friday night at 7:30 p.m.
+New York and Boston are set to tip-off Friday night at 7:30 p.m.
 ET.

 Read MacMullan’s full article here >>>